Perhaps you’ve wondered, Why can’t people without the Bible just use Google Translate?

 - God caused bread to fall from heaven to sustain the Israelites in the desert (Exodus 16).

 Understanding the community’s way of life makes all the difference in translation.
-Translators work to communicate God’s Word in a clear, accurate, natural, and acceptable way for the community.
-This process is applied to everything, including complicated concepts like sin, grace, redemption, and more.
+Translators work to communicate God’s Word in a clear, accurate, natural, and acceptable way for those who will receive it.
+This process is applied to everything, including complicated concepts like sin, grace, and redemption.

 Unlike English and Greek, most languages in the world are concrete.
 You can draw a picture or show an action to represent a word.
 But you can’t draw a picture of love, hope, faith, or sanctification—all key words to communicating the biblical message.